FIVB Senior World Rankings: Current calculation method

 In 2019, FIVB collaborated with Hypercube Business Innovation of the Netherlands to design a new world ranking platform.
-The previous calculation method had a problem of circularity in the international volleyball calendar: only countries who participate in the major volleyball events can earn ranking points, whilst the number of ranking points of countries also determines seeding and access of teams for major events.
-This unfair principle does not contribute to the sporting and commercial quality of volleyball.
+The previous calculation method had a problem of circularity in the international volleyball calendar: only countries who participated in the major volleyball events could earn ranking points, whilst the number of ranking points of countries also determined the seeding and access to major events.
+This unfair principle did not contribute to the sporting and commercial quality of volleyball.

-On 1 February 2020, the new ranking system will be implemented and will take into account all results from 1 January 2019.
-The system will be consistently updated to reflect the latest results and performances.
-The new World Ranking considers the match results from all official competitions:
+On 1 February 2020, the new ranking system was implemented and took into account all results from 1 January 2019 and later.
+The system is consistently updated to reflect the latest results and performances.
+The ranking considers the match results from: